feijoes/dokkan_eza_bot/README.md

 The bot's functionality is not yet complete, and there are issues such as being able to complete 30 levels of LR EZAs.

+If you encounter any errors or have any doubts, you can create an issue or contact me at pcaladomoura@gmail.com.

 ## Features

 - Automated farming of Extreme Z-Awakening levels in Dokkan Battle.